pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

         weight: 1
 ---

-This page provides an overview of how to use the Pulumi plugin for Spinnaker to run Pulumi apps.
-Pulumi doesn't require any particular arrangement of stacks or workflow to work in a CI/CD system.
-So the steps described here can be altered to fit into any existing type of deployment setup.
+This page provides an overview of how to use the Pulumi Plugin for Spinnaker to run Pulumi apps.
+Pulumi doesn't require any particular arrangement of stacks or workflow to work with a CI/CD system, so the steps described here can be altered to fit into any existing type of deployment setup.

 ## Prerequisites